 The 7th Amendment is a tool designed by our founding fathers to ensure that the powerful and the weak, the rich and the poor, the politically connected and the unknown are equal in their ability to share their story with a jury.

-Making sure these rights are forever retained by the citizens, helps protect us from tyranny.
-This changed in the early 80’s when a handful of Supreme Court decisions incorrectly applied the Federal Arbitration Act to consumers and employees instead of leaving it between merchants as it was intended.
-It was a voluntary way merchants (equal power) could resolve disputes quickly and cheaply without having to go through the court system for contract disputes.
+Making sure these rights are forever retained by the citizens helps protect us from tyranny.
+This changed in the early ’80s when a handful of Supreme Court decisions incorrectly applied the Federal Arbitration Act to consumers and employees instead of leaving it between merchants as intended.
+It was a voluntary way merchants (equal power) could resolve disputes quickly and cheaply without going through the court system for contract disputes.

 When Wells Fargo cheated its customers by creating and charging for extra accounts, it protected itself with the forced arbitration clauses consumers did not know they had signed when they opened accounts.
-You find these forced arbitration clauses in all kinds of unusual places like nursing home agreements, cell phone contracts, banking agreements etc. It protects big business by preventing the harmed individual from having his or her day in court.
+You find these forced arbitration clauses in all kinds of unusual places like nursing home agreements, cell phone contracts, banking agreements, etc. It protects big business by preventing the harmed individual from having their day in court.